Were you walking when you got hit by a motorist? If so, you may be entitled to compensation.

 A pedestrian could be at least partially at fault for an accident if his or her actions were illegal, such as jaywalking.
 In Illinois and most states, it is illegal for a pedestrian to suddenly leave a curb or sidewalk and run into the path of a moving vehicle.

 However, a driver still has a duty to exercise care while operating his or her vehicle and will likely bear some of the cost for your injuries.

-If you were in an accident and were rushed to the emergency room, you will probably end up with a hefty bill.
+If you were in an accident and rushed to the emergency room, you would probably receive a hefty bill.

 Medical bills can add up quickly.
-Depending on your injuries, you may require follow-up visits with your doctor, to see specialists, attend physical therapy or other rehabilitative therapies, and even purchase special medical equipment for your home.
+Depending on your injuries, you may require follow-up visits with your doctor to see specialists, attend physical or other rehabilitative therapies, and even purchase special medical equipment for your home.

-If you are hit by a vehicle operator, you could suffer any of the following injuries:
+If a vehicle operator hits you, you could suffer any of the following injuries:

 A traumatic brain injury ranges from minor to severe.
 In moderate to severe cases, a person may lose cognitive reasoning and experience problems with coordination and balance.
 A person who has suffered a moderate to severe TBI will be plagued with long-term chronic health problems.

 Illinois requires that you have the following minimum insurance coverage: